template

 </block>

-Templates have their own scopes.
-They can only use the data passed by data and the <wxs /> module defined in the file defined by the template.
+Templates have their own scope and can only use data passed in by data and modules defined in the template definition file.